 Visit Inland Empire's San Manuel Stadium

-Welcome to San Manuel Stadium, where mascot Bernie bobbles his belly in the Southern California sun, fans relish San Bernardino Mountains views and the Inland Empire 66ers race for the Low-A West title.
+Welcome to San Manuel Stadium, where mascot Bernie bobbles his belly in the Southern California sun, fans relish San Bernardino Mountains views and the Inland Empire 66ers race for the California League title.

 Inland Empire 66ers (Affiliate of the Los Angeles Angels since 2011)